 - Mom Style Lab – Fashion tips and inspiration for moms and kids, plus lifestyle, skincare, and beauty

 Many people enjoy reading self-help blogs.
 Rather than offering self-help tips for everyone, however, a niche blog focuses on a specific population.

 Nerd Fitness offers health and fitness advice to self-proclaimed nerds.

 To keep exercise fun, Nerd Fitness mixes Star Wars, Marvel, and other pop culture references in its fitness articles.
 Its posts also encourage readers to stay active by participating in fun events such as Live Action Role Playing (LARPing).
-Thanks to their ability to reach their target audience, Nerd Fitness receives over 1 million visitors each month.
-They have been featured in The Washington Post, The Wall Street Journal, and Forbes.
+Thanks to its ability to reach its target audience, Nerd Fitness receives over 1 million visitors each month.
+It’s even been featured in The Washington Post, The Wall Street Journal, and Forbes.